👉 TAP TO SAVE 30% WITH CODE NEW

 Below are my seven 2026 fantasy baseball bold predictions with my reasoning behind each one.
 And what better place to start than with maybe the most hyped prospect of the last half-decade.

-Be sure to check all of our fantasy baseball draft tools and resources:
+Be sure to check all of our fantasy baseball lineup tools and resources:

 Konnor Griffin Goes 25/50 as a Rookie

-Let's start off with a bang, shall we?
-While I still believe that Pittsburgh should give Konnor Griffin a couple of months in the upper minors, he might just force their hand with a bring spring training.
+Let's start with a bang, shall we?
+While I still believe that Pittsburgh should give Konnor Griffin a couple of months in the upper minors, he might force their hand with a strong spring training.
 And on the day this article is going live, Griffin is coming off a two-homer game against the Boston Red Sox, with one of those home runs coming off Ranger Suarez.

 There should be zero doubt in anyone's mind that Griffin is capable of a 25/50 season.
 But while he's capable of it, doing so as a rookie would be historic.
 There have only been 15 players in the history of baseball to join the 25/50 club, with Mike Trout coming up one steal shy of doing so as a rookie back in 2012.

 Griffin is coming off one of the best minor league seasons in history, slashing .333/.415/.527 with 48 extra-base hits, 21 home runs, and 65 steals in 122 games while making it up to Double-A as a 19-year-old.
-And on top of his elite speed and plus or better raw power which he's already flexed this spring with four of his first nine batted balls having an exit velocity of 104.8 mph or higher, Griffin also improved his contact, walk, and strikeout rates as the season went on in 2025.
+And on top of his elite speed and plus-or-better raw power, which he's already flexed this spring with four of his first nine batted balls having an exit velocity of 104.8 mph or higher, Griffin also improved his contact, walk, and strikeout rates as the season went on in 2025.

 These are supposed to be BOLD predictions.
 Saying that Griffin will go 20/20 this season, while still incredible, isn't overly bold.
 Saying he'll have one of the best rookie seasons in the history of baseball would be bold.
 And if any prospect were to do so, Griffin is the guy.